Rev Mrs Rebecca Naa Adokailey Adotei Antwi

 Obituary

-It is with a heavy heart that the Antwi, Adotei, and Ashong families regretfully announce that our dear mother, sister, minister, and friend, fondly known to many as Mummy, Auntie Becky, and Auntie Karley, was called to glory on the eve of 18th December 2024.
+It is with a heavy heart that the Antwi, Adotei, and Ashong families regretfully announce that our dear mother, sister, minister, and friend, fondly known to many as Mummy, Auntie Becky, and Auntie Kailey, was called to glory on the eve of 18th December 2024.

-Rebecca Naa Adokarley Adotei was born on Saturday 7th November 1947 in her family home in Nsawam, Accra to her mother, Korkorbi Ashong and her dad Paa Nii Adotei, who was the Ga Chief of Nsawam and Osu, Ashintey in Greater Accra, Ghana.
+Rebecca Naa Adokailey Adotei was born on Saturday 7th November 1947 in her family home in Nsawam, Accra to her mother, Korkorbi Ashong and her dad Paa Nii Adotei, who was the Ga Chief of Nsawam and Osu, Ashintey in Greater Accra, Ghana.

 She attended school at St John's Anglican mixed school in Nsawam.
 Rebecca was raised as a Christian however committed her life to Christ and was baptised with the Church of Pentecost, Kaneshie, Accra Ghana in 1972.